 Francesca Dow – Managing Director, Penguin Random House UK Children's

 Francesca Dow runs Penguin Random House UK Children’s, which comprises Ladybird and Puffin, and the Random House Children’s publishing division.
-Penguin Random House UK Children’s is home to popular children’s authors and illustrators such as Roald Dahl, Jeff Kinney, Jacqueline Wilson, Quentin Blake, John Green, Terry Pratchett, Malorie Blackman, Tom Fletcher, Ed Vere and Shirley Hughes as well as hugely successful children's brands – Peter Rabbit, Peppa Pig, The Very Hungry Caterpillar, The Snowman and Dr Who.
+Penguin Random House UK Children’s is home to popular children’s authors and illustrators such as Roald Dahl, Jeff Kinney, Jacqueline Wilson, Quentin Blake, Malorie Blackman, Tom Fletcher, Ed Vere, Nadia Shireen and Jan Pieńkowski as well as hugely successful children's brands – Peter Rabbit, Peppa Pig, The Very Hungry Caterpillar and The Snowman.

 ‘Excellent design and illustration are absolutely crucial to the success of children's books,’ says Francesca Dow.
 ‘As the leading children’s publisher, we have always promoted great design and supported new illustrators and the Penguin Random House Student Design Award continues that tradition.
 We love working with talented new designers.
 New ideas, new skills are vital to our business.’